NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-nas/configuration.rst

-limitAggregateUsage       Fail provisioning if usage is above this percentage                                               "" (not enforced by default) limitVolumeSize           Fail provisioning if requested volume size is above this value                                    "" (not enforced by default) nfsMountOptions           Comma-separated list of NFS mount options                                                         "" debugTraceFlags           Debug flags to use when troubleshooting.
+limitAggregateUsage       Fail provisioning if usage is above this percentage                                               "" (not enforced by default) limitVolumeSize           Fail provisioning if requested volume size is above this value                                    "" (not enforced by default) nfsMountOptions           Comma-separated list of NFS mount options                                                         "" qtreesPerFlexvol          Maximum qtrees per FlexVol, must be in range [50, 300]                                            "200" debugTraceFlags           Debug flags to use when troubleshooting.
 E.g.: {"api":false, "method":true}                       null
 ========================= ================================================================================================= ================================================